 defensive-minded grapplers.
 But wrapping your legs around the opponent’s arms and shoulders

 is very tough.
-Yes, you need flexibility for this, but yoga also boosts your fighting intelligence and
+Yes, you need flexibility for this, but yoga for BJJ also boosts your fighting intelligence and

 unlocks new moves.